mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/centralized-monitoring/index.md

 ## Centralized Alerts

-A centralized view of alerts from managed Konvoy clusters is provided using an alert dashboard called [Karma][karma_docs].
+A centralized view of alerts, from managed Konvoy clusters, is provided using an alert dashboard called [Karma][karma_docs].
 Karma aggregates all alerts from the Alertmanagers running in the managed clusters and allows you to visualize these alerts all on one page.
-Using the Karma dashboard, you are able to get an overview of each alert and filter by alert type, cluster, and more.
+Using the Karma dashboard, you can get an overview of each alert and filter by alert type, cluster, and more.
-Silencing alerts via the Karma UI is currently not supported.
+Silencing alerts using the Karma UI is currently not supported.

 You can access the Karma dashboard UI at: